mbucchia/VirtualDesktop-OpenXR/README.md

 - Applications hosted in a secure app container will fail to start: the Pimax SDK does not seem to support RPC in this configuration.

 If you are having issues, please visit the [Issues page](https://github.com/mbucchia/Pimax-OpenXR/issues) to look at existing support requests or to file a new one.

+**IMPORTANT**: When filing issues, please make sure to include the `pimax-openxr.log` log file.
+It can be opened from the _PimaxXR Control Center_ application (shortcut on the Desktop, or available from the Start Menu).
+Additionally, providing a full capture trace (see below) is greatly helpful.

+Capturing a trace can be initiated from the _PimaxXR Control Center_, by clicking _Capture trace_, then reproduce the crash/issue.
+When done, click _Stop capture_.
+The folder containing the trace file (`%LocalAppData%\pimax-openxr`) will be opened, and the file is named `PimaxXR.etl`.

 ## Contributors